craftingcity/The-Known-World/Junie's Characters/Tiana Turing.md

 ... and combat continues.
 We won.

 We keep travelling, and we finally get to make a choice about where we go - we can follow the path north, towards the mountain, east towards the central island, or west towards the swamp.
-We choose west, hoping to end up in the swamps, where we seek the Heartsoul of the Sunken Pyre
+We choose west, hoping to end up in the swamps, where we seek the Heartsoul of the Sunken Pyre.

 ## Stats